OFFLINE-GmbH/oc-gdpr-plugin/README.md

 If you only want to define your applications manually you can overwrite the `apps.js` partial via your theme.

-A configuration example is hosted on [https://klaro.kiprotect.com/config.js](https://klaro.kiprotect.com/config.js).
+A configuration example is availabe at [https://klaro.kiprotect.com/config.js](https://klaro.kiprotect.com/config.js).

 #### Translations

 You can add custom translation strings via the backend settings page.
-Create a new translation, give it a 2-char language code (`de`, `en`, etc.) and paste and modify the following json code in the code editor:
+Create a new translation, give it a 2-char language code (ex. `de`, `en`) and paste and modify the following json code into the code editor:

 ```js
 {